 Much like what is seen fetches the most customers, the buildings that are spoken of as better with quality services and rents will be rented first.
 The investor stands to gain in terms of faster capital appreciation, better tenant retention and higher rents.
 Buildings with LEED gold or platinum ratings, more elevators, higher ceiling heights, better views and nicer looking lobbies have more rental value.
 One can look for multinational tenants who look for quality and are even ready to pay premium for that.
 It is also good to keep in mind that such properties are more liquid and quickly saleable.

-Investor needs to analyse the area before deciding to buy a commercial property.
+Investor needs to analyse the area before deciding to invest in commercial real estate property.
 Every city has its own micro-market such as Mumbai has BKC, Parel and Nariman Point while Bengaluru has Electronic City, ORR and Whitefield.
 Each of these has their own stock and upcoming supply.
 If the annual supply over the next couple of years exceeds the previous demand, then the rents would come down.
 The higher supply would affect both old and new buildings.
 While tenants in the old buildings will renegotiate rents and clauses, the new buildings will have lower rents.

 Having a diversified portfolio of investments reduces risks.
 Investors should be mindful of locking all their savings into one property that may stop yielding rental revenue once a tenant vacates.
 If your corpus allows, diversify your investments across different properties so that even if one of your assets do not generate desired returns, you have other properties to make up for it.